flancian/garden/agora pkg chapter.md

 #push is an Agora Action.
 Its effect can **also**  be described as transclusion, but in the opposite direction: whereas Pull will transclude a remote context in the current context, Push will transclude the current context in a remote context.
 Push can be thought of as publishing to a [[topic]] in a PubSub system.

 #push takes a [[node]], a [[node/heterarchy]] or a URL.
-The meaning of pushing to a node is to publish the blocks or context in the destination node; the reference Agora publishes them in a similar format to local resources, either preceding them or athem depending on configuration.
-The meaning of pushing to a heterarchy (or "path") is to t
+The meaning of pushing to a node is to publish the blocks or context in the destination node; the reference Agora publishes them in a similar format to local resources, either preceding them or after them depending on configuration.
+The meaning of pushing to a heterarchy (or "path") is to request attaching the resource or context at a point of insertion identified by the heterarchy as an anchor, if one is found (essentially allowing to fine tune placement).

 ## [[Stoa]]
 A resource can be declared a [[Stoa]] by tagging it as such.
 This marks it as a resource meant for [[cooperation]] or [[commoning]].